MiSTer-devel/Arcade-Astrocade_MiSTer/README.txt

 --
 -- Important info regarding Frame Buffer (FB)
 --
--- Depending upon the setting of FB when this core is built, the samples (for Seawolf II -- and Gorf with speech) will use DDRAM or SDRAM.
+-- Depending upon the setting of FB when this core is built, the samples (for Seawolf II, -- Gorf with speech and Wizard of Wor with speech) will use DDRAM or SDRAM.
 --
--- If FB is not defined, then the games will work on a bare DE10-Nano as they do not -- use SDRAM for any purpose but the screen will not rotate - only affects Gorf --
+-- If FB is not defined, then the games will work on a bare DE10-Nano as they do not -- need SDRAM for any purpose but the screen will not rotate - this only affects Gorf --
--- IF FB is defined then the DDRAM is used for the screen rotation for HDMI so the samples -- will use SDRAM instead.
+-- IF FB is defined then the DDRAM is used for the screen rotation for HDMI otuput so -- the samples will use SDRAM instead.
 --
 ------------------------------------------------------------------------------------
 --